shamsch/docs/md/poetry_and_pyenv.md

 # Poety 101 (and some Python version management)

 Managing Python dependencies and virtual environments can be a pain.
-I have a note on [pyenv](/template.html?pyenv.md) that can help somewhat with **virtual environments**.
 However, managing dependencies can be a bit more complicated.
 This is where **Poetry** comes in.

 ## Pyenv